PaloAltoNetworks/container-hackathon/README.md

 * :octocat: GitHub Account

 ## Setup
+* Pair off in teams of 4-7 :busts_in_silhouette:
+* Choose 1 user in the group to be the team lead :scream_cat:
+* Clone this repo to the team leads GitHub account
+* Work together to solve challenges as they are presented by the event proctor :man_teacher: / :woman_teacher:

+> [!NOTE]
+> When possible it is recommended to have teams with blended skills.
+> The most successful teams have users from infosec, development, operations, etc.

 Groups of people will work together as a team to work through challenges.
 Challenges are open-ended with different pathways to success.
 Different teams may come up with different solutions.

 ## Outcomes